Hedging in trading explained

 The hedge warning: one more way Topstep has your back

-In Topstep’s exclusive trading platform, TopstepX, if you try to place a trade that creates a hedge, you’ll see a pop-up warning.
+In Topstep’s exclusive trading platform, TopstepX, if you try to place a trade that creates a hedge, you may see an in-app warning and, in some cases, a countdown to resolve it.

 That’s not just there to stop you.
 It’s there to help you.